-Texas Denny's chokehold death ruled homicide
+Couple indicted in Texas Denny's chokehold death

 "From the beginning we have promised a fair, thorough and transparent investigation," Gonzalez told reporters.

-He said Thompson's wife has been removed from her patrol duties and moved to an administrative job within the department until the investigation concludes.
+He said Chauna Thompson has been removed from her patrol duties and moved to an administrative job within the department until the investigation concludes.

 Hernandez's family and friends gathered Wednesday in a march and rally to demand justice and urge the arrests of the Thompsons.

-"This should not have happened, and the fact that it did happen shows that there are things that need to be fixed within the sheriff's department," protester Oscar Hernandez told CNN affiliate KTRK.
+"This should not have happened, and the fact that it did happen shows that there are things that need to be fixed within the sheriff's department," Oscar Hernandez told CNN affiliate KTRK.

-Note: Correction: A previous version of this story misspelled the first name of Harris County Sheriff's Deputy Chauna Thompson.